As an employer, you are responsible for:

 - To pay all costs of hiring foreign workers, including recruiter costs; and

 - Making sure the recruiters and immigration consultants you hire are licensed.
+View current lists of:

 You can recommend an immigration consultant to a foreign worker, but your worker is free to choose their own immigration consultant.
 They can also choose to complete the immigration process without a consultant.

-As an employer, you can’t:
+As an employer, you can not:

 - Give misleading or incorrect information about the job opportunity, the services being provided by consultants, or any other part of the recruitment process;